fllstx/job-skill-assessment/quizzes/html/html-quiz.md

 ```

 - [ ] when there is no JavaScript used on this webpage
-- [ ] when JavaScript is not supported by the browser or if JavaScript is disabled in the browser
+- [checked ] when JavaScript is not supported by the browser or if JavaScript is disabled in the browser
 - [ ] when JavaScript is disabled in the web browser
 - [ ] when JavaScript is not supported by the web browser